Best practices for running an sBTC Signer

 Keep an offline, secure backup of your sBTC Signer private key (e.g., hardware security modules or encrypted storage devices).

-Backup your Postgres DB
+Backup your sBTC Signer PostgreSQL DB

-Periodically backup the sBTC Signer Postgresql DB.
+Perform daily backups of the sBTC Signer PostgreSQL DB.

-Allow connections to your signer
+Allow connections to your sBTC signer

 listen_on